jamesbcook/peepingJim/README.md

 ## Pre-package

-You will need phantomjs and capture.js in the same directory as peepingJim
+You will need chrome installed to take screenshots

 ## Build Executable